MileHacker Logo

 • Seek authentic products from the area and crafts made by Mykonian artisans.

-• Inquire about the origin of goods to make sure they are responsibly sourced.
+• Inquire about the origin of goods to be certain they are responsibly sourced.

 • Verify that producers receive fair compensation.